-- The only places within walking distances are in the neighboring Kamandalu Resort, 350m down towards the main road.
+- The only places within walking distances are in the neighboring Kamandalu hotel, 350m down towards the main road.
 Includes Alun-Alun, which is particularly romantic and specializes in 6-course menus, but is only open for dinner.
-4-minute walk.

-Otherwise, hop on a hotel shuttle bus and head into Ubud:
+Otherwise, hop on a hotel shuttle bus and head into Ubud and try the following:

 - A very basic grocery shop along the access road to the hotel, and better stocked minimarts along the main road 500m from the hotel.
 Otherwise, get a hotel shuttle bus to Monkey Forest or Hanoman streets, or the produce and art markets.

-- Petulu – About 2.5km up the main road (ask for exact directions at the turn-off to the village).
-For reasons no-one understands, 100s of white herons and egrets have been flocking for decades to trees in this village only.
-Arriving en masse from about 4pm daily, it’s a remarkable sight, best enjoyed from a low-key café among the rice fields.
-7-minute drive.
+- Petulu – About 2.5 km up the main road (ask for exact directions at the turn-off to the village).
+For reasons no one understands, hundreds of white herons and egrets have been flocking for decades to trees in this village only, arriving en masse from about 4 pm daily.
+It’s a remarkable sight, best enjoyed from a low-key café among the rice fields.